vanand46/ansible_yaml_learning_path/Notes_11.md

   $ terraform destroy -auto-approve
   ```

 ## Security in Terraform
-- practices and tools used to ensure the security of the infrastructure managed by terraform
+- **Practices and tools used to ensure the security of the infrastructure managed by Terraform**

-- Purpose
+### Purpose
 - Protect sensitive data
-  - Ensures compliance with standards
+- Ensure compliance with standards
-  - Prevents misconfiguration
+- Prevent misconfiguration
-  - Maintains consistent environment
+- Maintain a consistent environment

-- Use cases
+### Use Cases
-  - Restrict EC2 instances
+- Restricting EC2 instances
-  - Managing State files
+- Managing state files

-## Security Risks and mitigations
+## Security Risks and Mitigations
-- Misconfiguration (Use strict code reviews, audit and validate rules)
+- **Misconfiguration**: Use strict code reviews, and audit and validate rules.
-- Sensitive Data Exposure (Protect the files.Always use encrypt mechanisms and ACL)
+- **Sensitive Data Exposure**: Protect files by using encryption mechanisms and access control lists (ACLs).
-- Insufficient ACL (set least access as possible and start with no access)
+- **Insufficient ACL**: Apply the principle of least privilege—start with no access and grant only what is necessary.
-- Dependency Management (external resources are secure and update dependencies)
+- **Dependency Management**: Ensure external resources are secure and keep dependencies updated.